RobG66/Gamelist-Manager/README.md

 February 24th

- 4.4 is almost ready.
+ 4.4 is here.
 I've added additional ScreenScraper elements to scrape so it should now 100% mirror what Batocera is scraping.
 I don't know if anyone is using these elements in their themes, but if they are it will help ensure compatability.
 Boxback, fanart, genreid, arcadesystemname were added.
 There's always code optimization which can be done, but I'm going to leave some of that for later.
 I've already done A LOT in 4.4 and I want to get it posted.
 I just want to test it a bit more.

 February 22nd